runtimeverification/gitbook-kontrol/tips/debugging-failing-proofs.md

 4. **Use Lemmas**
    - Create and prove lemmas for complex properties
    - Use lemmas to break down the proof into smaller steps
-   - Leverage existing lemmas from the KEVM library

 5. **Check Storage Layout**
    - Verify that storage slots are being accessed correctly